hk2906/hk2906.github.io/index.md

 [View on GitHub](https://github.com/hk2906/dynamic-desktops)

+**2022-23: Classification & Generation of Hand Drawn Tree Symbols**

+Used PyTorch to create a convolutional neural network to classify hand drawn tree symbols, and created a generative adversarial network to generate tree symbols of a specific class.

 **2022-23: AC4 Algorithm in Python**

 Implemented the AC4 algorithm for arc-consistency in python, and tested my implementation using instances of the N-Queens problem.